supertestnet/frightening-network/README.md

 # Does any of it work right now?

-If you can connect it to your own regtest node the following things work: two users can create a channel, fund it, create commitment transactions, send a payment from the channel opener to the other person, and then force close the channel.
-I'm working on the other stuff, and also on some automation around justice transactions and detecting incoming payments, and I will hopefully eventually display a balance and similar stuff you'd expect in a bitcoin wallet.
-But I'm just throwing this stuff up on github early so people can see what I'm working on in the open.
+If you can connect it to your own regtest node the following things work: two users can create a channel, fund it, create commitment transactions, send as many second layer payments as they like to and from one another, and then force close the channel.

+# What doesn't work?

+Neither party detects cheating attempts, cooperative closures don't work, payments do not yet involve HTLCs, and they are not cross-compatible with "real" lightning payments yet.
+Also, user balances are not yet displayed.
+I'm just throwing this stuff up on github early so people can see what I'm working on in the open.
 Stay tuned for more.